deltaquebec/dquigley.dev/research.md

 permalink: /research/
 ---

 My research is highly interdisciplinary, spanning linguistics, mathematics, philosophy, and computer science.
-My work explores the theoretical fundamentals of well-defined and grounded foundations for explainable and human-interpretable artificial intelligence and language processing.
-My professional research interests include: category-theoretic morphisms in lingusitic semantics; non-Euclidean geometries for data representation; neural network theory.
+My domains of interest are in mathematical linguistics, theoretical deep learning, neuro-symbolic artificial intielligence, and philosophy of science.

 ### Category-theoretic morphisms in linguistic semantics